mikepruyn/Game-On/README.md

 # Overview

-Add an overview of your application here.
+The purpose of the app is to provide a meet-up service for people looking for pick-up sports games

 # Team Members

-Doris Chan
+Doris Chan \\
-Mike Pruyn
+Mike Pruyn \\
-Matt Mill
+Matt Mill \\
-Gui Silva
+Gui Silva \\

 # Application Initialization